amiaopensource/open-workflows/README.md

 # open-workflows

 List of open workflows and resources for a/v archiving.
 Please contribute!

+If you have never contributed to Github before, [here is a guide](http://ablwr.github.io/blog/2014/11/04/non-technical-persons-guide-to-becoming-an-open-source-software-contributor-via-github/)!
+You can also [file an issue](https://github.com/amiaopensource/open-workflows/issues/new) (which is like filling out a form) and someone else will add it.

 ## Documentation